VasantatiChitraksh/StillOnPentium/README.md

 ## Getting Started
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run the simulator using `python src/main.py [assembly_filename].asm`.(Make sure the assembly file to be run is in the root directory or in the tests folder)
+3. Run the simulator using `python src/main.py [assembly_filename].asm ./cache_parameters.csv`.(Make sure the assembly file to be run is in the root directory or in the tests folder)
-4. For e.g., `python src/main.py tests/bubble_sort.asm` or `python src/main.py tests/sample.asm`
+4. For e.g., `python src/main.py tests/bubble_sort.asm src/cache_parameters.csv` or `python src/main.py tests/sample.asm src/cache_parameters.csv`

+## Features (Phase 3)
+- L1 cache implemented with seperate instruction and data caches
+- L2 cache implemented
+- Added Latencies to all cache and implemented a proper memory hierarchy with "lru" and "nru" replacement policies.
+- Implemented SYNC to synchronize all the compute units
+- ScratchPad feature for frequently used data.

 ## Features (Phase 2)
 - The cores now follow the five stages of the RISC-V pipeline with a single instruction fetch unit for all the cores